Are the Scriptures Reliable?

-Finally, inspiration means that the scriptures are accurate in what they convey.
-Inspiration, when used in context with the Holy Bible, means that God directly influenced the writers with the thoughts He was wanting to convey.
+Finally, inspiration, when used in context with the Holy Bible, means that God directly influenced the writers with the thoughts He was wanting to convey.
 As a result, “inspired” writers accurately delivered the specific meaning of what God wanted to say, but had lateral freedom in HOW it was said.
-This is why you have agreement between books like Isaiah and Amos – even though their individual writing styles, grammar and word choices could hardly be more different.
+This is why you have agreement between books like Isaiah and Amos – even though their individual writing styles, grammar, illustrations and word choices could hardly be more different.

 Perhaps one last example for the purposes of clear representation.
 The Gospel of Mark is very poorly written and uses the Greek version of “street language” to communicate the Gospel.
 Any first year translation student of Greek could tell Mark’s gospel apart from the others without even being familiar with them, since Mark’s grammar and writing style is so bad.
 This however, should not embarrass or challenge the faith of any Christian.
 God chose this young man to proclaim the good news of His Son in a way that would speak to the masses of everyday people of his time as well as bless generations to come.
 The touch of humanity doesn’t impact inspiration because the scriptures are focused on ‘what‘ is being communicated, not ‘how‘ it is being said.